Do you want an easy handbook to reduce cart abandonment? In this article, we will share an easy handbook to reduce cart

 - Delivery charges

 Avoid asking any unnecessary details from the customer, when he is trying to complete the purchase.
-Checkout flow of Amazon is very simple and effective.
+The checkout flow of Amazon is very simple and effective.
 Below is the screenshot:

 Once the customer enters the checkout flow, the customer cannot browse to any other page.
 Once the customer completes the purchase, he can browse through the website.

 Multiple Payment Options

-You do not want to lose customers, who are ready to make the payment but can't as the preferred payment options is not there.
+You do not want to lose customers, who are ready to make the payment but can’t as the preferred payment options are not there.
 Try to include all the major payment options.
 The most common options are card payments including debit and credit.
 Cash On Delivery is also a popular payment option.

 Having multiple payments ensures that the customer is able to complete the purchase.
-You can also come up different ways to entice the customer to make the purchase.
-You can offer easy EMI option, No Cos EMI option.
+You can also come up with different ways to entice the customer to make the purchase.
+You can offer an easy EMI option, No Cos EMI option.
 You can even partner with the popular banks to get an extra discount to the customer who pays using their card.

-Losing customer because of lack of payment options is the last thing that you want in your business.
+Losing customers because of a lack of payment options is the last thing that you want in your business.

 Re-engage To Convert

-Many time visitors do not convert in a single visit.
+Many times visitors do not convert in a single visit.
+One of the important techniques to use push notifications is to re-engage users at the right time.
 Re-engage with customers in a timely manner to reduce cart abandonment.
 You can use browser push notification services to re-engage with the user.
+Using push notifications you can effectively reduce cart abandonment.
 There are multiple ways you can re-engage with customers once they add the product to their cart:

 - Send Message: When customers add a product to the cart, you can send an onsite message to remind him of the product in the cart.

 - Show Cart At Top: Once a customer adds the product to the cart, highlight the cart at the top when the customer browses the website.
 This way the customer will be reminded that his product is still in the cart.